 Here is how to fix these Mail "bugs" in macOS Big Sur.

 Find missing Trash, Junk, or other folders in Mail

 The Trash folder in Mail browser is where deleted emails are stored, and the Junk folder keeps us away from annoying spam messages.
-Both are important when you want a second chance to recover deleted emails, and when you want to check if some emails are mistaken as spam.
+Both are important when you want a second chance to recover deleted emails on Mac, and when you want to check if some emails are mistaken as spam.